 The exhibition is based on the collection of Hywel Coleman OBE, Honorary Senior Research Fellow in the School of Education, University of Leeds.
 He is a consultant to the Ministry of National Education, Indonesia, and has been collecting Indonesian textiles since 1973.

-- A monograph is available to purchase from ULITA, or to download from our pages.
+- A monograph is available to purchase from ULITA, via the Online Store or to download from our Publications page.

 - Also see the Ikats of Sawu Island Resource